Fostering Connections in the Classroom

 Jennifer Osborne is an experienced educator with graduate degrees in both Educational Leadership and Guidance and Counseling.
 She has taught in five different countries and is an advocate for authentic learning for teachers and students.

-Subscribe to Insights from Educate. for a midweek dose of professional learning and inspiration with the latest news and research from education.
+Subscribe to Insights from Educate for a midweek dose of professional learning and inspiration with the latest news and research from education.